harris-andy/CodingTracker.harris-andy/README.md

 ## Questions & Comments
+- Note on organization: I made two folders for class files, Function_Classes and Object_Classes.
+I don't think that's the "correct" way but it works for now.
+- I used AI to parse the date in the summary report for weeks.
+I didn't realize how weird it gets trying to parse dates from week numbers.
+- I also used AI for some of the table styling.
+I can't stand UI design so I gave up and let Claude make it pretty.
 - Doing user input verification with Spectre is SO much better - I'm using that for everything now
 - I tried to improve my organization but it still needs work.
 - I used "public static" on everything which I feel isn't right.
 I'd appreciate any advice on this.